 It has coefficients \((c_1, c_2)\), also called loading.

-PCA in general will find linear combinations of the original variables.
+PCA will find linear combinations of the original variables.
 These new linear combinations will maximise the variance of the data.

 Principal Component Analysis (PCA) is a technique that transforms the original n-dimensional data into a new space.